fayep/msgpack/README.md

 This will build the test harness and build the tests for the msgpack.c source.
 It will then run the tests.

-Eventually, we will only build a msgpack.o if the tests pass.
+It will only build a msgpack.o if the tests pass.

 ## Usage